Sudanese revolution: February 2019

 Media coverage of the protests was strictly controlled by security forces.
 Al Tayyar began printing blank pages to show the amount of government-censored copy.
 Other news outlets have seen their entire print run confiscated by the government.
 The security service (NISS) raided Al Jaridas offices again, which has led the latter to stop producing its print version.
 According to The Listening Post, foreign Arabic-language videographers have been particularly targeted by the government.

 A "senior military source" told Middle East Eye that Salah Gosh, head of Sudanese intelligence, had the support of the UAE, Saudi Arabia, and Egypt to replace al-Bashir as president, citing his private talks with Yossi Cohen at the Munich Security Conference as evidence (15–17 February).

 On 22 February, Bashir declared a yearlong state of national emergency, the first in twenty years.
 Bashir also announced the dissolution of the central governments and the regional governments, and replaced regional governors with military generals.
 The next day he appointed his chosen successor, Mohamed Tahir Ayala, as prime minister and former intelligence chief and current Defence Minister Awad Mohamed Ahmed Ibn Auf as first vice-president.
 His intelligence chief also announced that he would not seek re-election in 2020 and would resign from the head of the National Congress Party.
 Ahmed Haroun, also wanted by the ICC for war crimes, replaced Al-Bashir as leader of the National Congress party.
 Officers from the military and intelligence services were put in charge of provincial governments after the dissolution.

-Security forces raided universities in Khartoum and Ombdurman, reportedly beating students with sticks in Khartoum on 24 February.
+Security forces raided universities in Khartoum and Omdurman, reportedly beating students with sticks in Khartoum on 24 February.
 On the same day, al-Bashir issued decrees banning unauthorised demonstrations, prohibiting the illegal trade of fuel and wheat under threat of 10-year prison sentences; banning the "unauthorized circulation of information, photos or documents that belong to the president's family"; and introducing capital controls on the trade of gold and foreign currency.